apreshill/data-vis-jamboree-ggplot/jamboree_heart_ggplot.md

 # Basics

-Type `head(heart)` in your console, enter, and check with your partner to see if you got the same output
+Use the `head()` function in your console and check with your partner to see if you got the same output

 ```r